iejfd930r2jfo32/loddaa/README.md

-# _Old account - to be removed soon_ Please connect find me @ lodedeyn on Github.
+# _Old account - to be removed soon_.
+Please connect find me @ lodedeyn on Github.
 ### Hello World From Belgium 🇧🇪!
 My name is Loïc 👋
 Bootcamp grad @LeWagon and Molengeek.